8 Momentum equation

 \[ \begin{align} \mathbf{v} = \mathbf{v}' + x\omegabi\times\mathbf{e}_x + y\omegabi\times\mathbf{e}_y + z\omegabi\times\mathbf{e}_z = \mathbf{v}' + \omegabi\times\mathbf{r}, \tag{8.25}\label{eq:geschw_rot_system} \end{align} \]

-For the speed measured in the canceled system, $\mathbf{v}' = \newdot{x}\mathbf{e}_x + \newdot{y}\mathbf{e}_y + \newdot{z}\mathbf{e}_z$ was written and the linearity of the vector product Eq.en (A.147) - (A.148) exploited.
-Newton's Second Axiom is a statement about the acceleration $\md{\mathbf{v}}$, so we derive the above equation again in time:
+Here, for the velocity measured in the primed system, $\mathbf{v}' = \newdot{x}\mathbf{e}_x + \newdot{y}\mathbf{e}_y + \newdot{z}\mathbf{e}_z$ was written as an abbreviation, and the linearity of the vector product, Eqs.
+(A.149) - (A.150), was exploited.
+Newton's second axiom is a statement about the acceleration $\md{\mathbf{v}}$, so one differentiates the above equation once more with respect to time:

 \[ \begin{align} \md{\mathbf{v}} &= \left(\md{\mathbf{v}'}\right)' + \omegabi\times\mathbf{v'} + \omegabi\times\left(\mathbf{v'} + \omegabi\times\mathbf{r}\right) = \left(\md{\mathbf{v'}}\right)' + 2\omegabi\times \mathbf{v}' + \omegabi\times\left(\omegabi\times\mathbf{r}\right), \end{align} \]